-Fair value measurement using Total Carrying Level 1 RM Level 2 RM Level 3 RM fair value RM amount RM Group - 2022 Investment properties 25,500,000 25,500,000 25,602,368 Group - 2021 Investment properties 22,187,000 22,187,000 22,187,000
+Fair v alue measuremen t using Total Carrying Level 1 RM Level 2 RM Level 3 RM fair value RM amount RM Group - 2023 Investment properties 58,680,000 58,680,000 58,364,385 Group - 2022 Investment properties 25,500,000 - 25,500,000 25,602,368

-33.2 Determination of Fair Value
+32.2 Determination of Fair Value

-(a) Unquoted equity investment at fair value through other comprehensive income
+(a) Unquoted equity investment at fair value through profit or loss ("FVTPL")

 The fair value of the unquoted equity investment has been determined by the management with reference to a valuation using discounted cash flow method.
 The inputs used for the determination of fair value are categorised as Level 3.
 The significant unobservable inputs to the valuation model are discount rate, projected future cash flows and terminal value.
-An increase in discount rate and decrease in projected future cash flows and terminal value in a significant decrease to the fair value and vice versa.
+An increase in discount rate and decrease in projected future cash flows and terminal value will result in a significant decrease to the fair value and vice versa.